-Occupational Therapy (MSc) Part-time
+Occupational Therapy (MSc)

 This course, for practicing occupational therapists, aims to develop your knowledge and essential skills to help you progress your career.
 We will encourage you to utilise evaluative, critical thinking skills to explore your profession, enabling you to make a meaningful contribution to the improvement of patient care.